 The dinner, sponsored by the Oberlin-Decatur County Area Chamber of Commerce, will start at 6:30 p.m., said Kem Bryan, Chamber board president.

-The banquet, she said, is targeted at farmers and ranchers in the area, although it is open to anyone who wants to come.
-Two years ago, said Mrs. Bryan, the Chamber held the first banquet to just say thanks to the businesses. people in the agricultural industry
+The banquet, she said, is targeted at farmers and ranchers in the area, although it is open to anyone who family passes for the Oberlin swimfirst banquet to just say thanks to the businesses. people in the agricultural industry